AaronDobbe/wl3-randomizer/README.md

   * **Chaos:** Each instance of (looping) music in the whole game will be replaced by a randomly-selected (looping) music track, with no guarantees of balance.
 This can either be really annoying or really incredible.

 ## Known issues
-* The tutorial after collecting a powerup will often show powerups Wario doesn't have along the bottom of the screen, and also fail to show powerups that wario *does* have.
+* The tutorial after collecting a powerup will often show powerups Wario doesn't have along the bottom of the screen, and also fail to show powerups that Wario *does* have.
 This is purely cosmetic.
 * The "CLEAR" screen will often incorrectly show which music boxes Wario has collected.
 Again, this is purely cosmetic.
 You can easily check which music boxes Wario actually has by pressing SELECT in the world map and selecting the treasure icon.
 * Sometimes, saving and reloading mid-level will cause enemies to change color.
 This is also purely cosmetic.
+* Playing key shuffle causes some objects to use Wario's palette (primarily coins), meaning anything that affects Wario's palette affects those objects too.
+This is due to GBC limitations and shouldn't have any affect on gameplay.

 Many emulators run WL3 somewhat poorly, causing odd graphical/sound errors or randomly causing Wario to be unable to climb ladders through screen transitions.
 Using [bgb](http://bgb.bircd.org/) is recommended if you're experiencing these issues.